 As you reevaluate your content, consider your existing CTAs.
 Are they still appropriate?
 Or are they too aggressive with hard sells?

 Here are two examples.
-We’re seeing our B2B brands pivot by providing free trials and waiving fees for 90 days to 6 months, whether for cyber security solutions or apps and devices that are helping brands further accelerate their digital transformation.
+We’re seeing clients pivot by providing free trials and waiving fees for 90 days to 6 months, whether for cybersecurity solutions or apps and devices that are helping brands further accelerate their digital transformation.

 Are you taking the steps to ensure your brand maintains its digital presence today to secure its longevity and readiness for the other side of this crisis?